adragonite/math3d/README.md

 #### Static variables

 * Space:                An enumeration to decide in which coordinate system to operate
   - Self:               Applies transformation relative to the local coordinate system
   - World:              Applies transformation relative to the world coordinate system

 #### Variables

-* forward:        Forward vector in world coordinate system
+* forward:              Forward vector in world coordinate system (readonly)
 * localPosition:        Position in local coordinate system
 * localRotation:        Rotation in local coordinate system
+* localToWorldMatrix:   A matrix to transform points from local space to world space (readonly)
 * name:                 Name of the object (default: "adragonite")
 * parent:               Parent transform of the object (undefined if none)
 * position:             Position in world coordinate system
-* right:          Right vector in world coordinate system
+* right:                Right vector in world coordinate system (readonly)
+* root                  The topmost transform in the hierarchy (readonly)
 * rotation:             Rotation in world coordinate system
-* up:             Up vector in world coordinate system
+* up:                   Up vector in world coordinate system (readonly)
+* worldToLocalMatrix:   A matrix to transform points from world space to local space (readonly)

 #### Constructors